fhildeb/lukso-node-guide/6-blockchain-clients/8-cli-setup.md

 ## 6.8 LUKSO CLI Setup

-Now that we have prepared all ports, the firewall and the router, we can actually install the blockchain clients used to participate in the network intself.
+Now that we have prepared all ports, the firewall and the router, we can actually install the blockchain clients used to participate in the network intself using the LUKSO CLI.

+> If you want to use LUKSO's official Docker Configurations, have a look at the [Docker Setup](./9-docker-setup.md) instead.

 Official Links: